-TOPIC ACCOUNTING METRIC CATEGORY UNIT OF Measure CODE FCX RESPONSE REFERENCES TOPIC Security, Human Rights & Rights of Indigenous Peoples Percentage of (1) proved and (2) probable reserves in or near Indigenous land Quantitative Percentage (%) EM-MM- 210a.2 10.1% of total proven and probable reserves are in or near (within 5 kilometers of) Indigenous lands, representing PT-FI in Indonesia, which is located where Indigenous Peoples of Papua hold customary land rights.
+TOPIC ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FCX RESPONSE REFERENCES TOPIC Security, Human Rights & Rights of Indigenous Peoples Percentage of (1) proved and (2) probable reserves in or near Indigenous land FCX METRIC: Percentage of total proven and probable reserves (2P reserves) in or near Indigenous land Quantitative Percentage (%) EM- MM- 210a.2 8.8% of total proven and probable reserves are in or near (within 5 kilometers of) Indigenous lands, representing PT-FI in Indonesia, which is located where Indigenous Peoples of Central Papua hold customary land rights.
 Indigenous lands for purposes of this calculation are defined by Article 33 of the United Nations Declaration on the Rights of Indigenous Peoples and the International Labor Organization Convention No. 169.
 While they do not meet the SASB threshold for inclusion, Indigenous Peoples in Chile and Native Americans in the United States either currently or have historically occupied lands in proximity to our operations or have ancestral connections to these lands.
 We are committed to constructively engaging with all Indigenous Peoples to support shared value for all stakeholders.
 Percentages reported above are based on total ore metric tons.
-Refer to page 34 of FCX's 2021 Form 10-K for average ore grades.
-(1) 2021 Form 10-K, Items 1 and 2.
-Business and Properties: MINERAL RESERVES (2) 2021 Annual Report on Sustainability: Communities &amp; Indigenous Peoples (3) Sustainability &gt; People &gt; Communities &amp; Indigenous Peoples &gt; Land Use &amp; Customary Rights page on fcx.com (4) Sustainability &gt; People &gt; Communities &amp; Indigenous Peoples page on fcx.com Discussion of engagement processes and due diligence practices with respect to human rights, Indigenous rights, and operation in areas of conflict Discussion and Analysis N/A EM-MM- 210a.3 For information on our engagement processes and due diligence practices with respect to human rights and Indigenous rights, please refer to the Communities, Indigenous Peoples, Land Use & Customary Rights and Human Rights sections of our 2021 Annual Report on Sustainability and information on fcx.com.
-PT-FI has engaged with Papua's Indigenous populations - the Amungme and Kamoro as well as the five neighboring ethnic groups - Dani, Damal, Nduga, Mee and Moni (collectively known as the "seven suku ") - for decades through multiple formal agreements that promote capacity building through workforce skills training as well as health, education, economic development, public infrastructure development, and participatory monitoring and evaluation of PT-FI funded projects.
-In addition, we are continuously investing in our local communities in Papua by implementing programs to support capacity building through the development of their skills and employability.
-For information on the above-mentioned engagement processes and how PT-FI operates in this context, please see reference documents .
-Voluntary Principles on Security and Human Rights, Annual Reports to the Plenary (2) 2021 Annual Report on Sustainability: Communities &amp; Indigenous Peoples (3) 2021 Annual Report on Sustainability: Responsible Value Chains (4) 2020 OECD Step 5 Due Diligence Report
+Refer to page 38 of FCX's 2022 Form 10-K for average ore grades.
+(1) 2022 Form 10-K, Items 1. and 2.
+Business and Properties: Mineral Reserves (2) 2022 Annual Report on Sustainability: Communities & Indigenous Peoples (3) Sustainability > People > Communities & Indigenous Peoples > Land Use & Customary Rights at PT-FI page on fcx.com (4) Sustainability > People > Communities & Indigenous Peoples > Land Use & Customary Rights at PT-FI page on fcx.com Discussion of engagement processes and due diligence practices with respect to human rights, Indigenous rights, and operation in areas of conflict Discussion and Analysis N/A EM- MM- 210a.3 For information on our engagement processes and due diligence practices with respect to human rights and Indigenous rights, please refer to the Communities & Indigenous Peoples, and Human Rights sections of our 2022 Annual Report on Sustainability and information on fcx.com.
+PT-FI has engaged with Central Papua's Indigenous populations - the Amungme and Kamoro as well as the five neighboring ethnic groups - Dani, Damal, Nduga, Mee and Moni (collectively known as the "seven suku") - for decades through multiple formal agreements that promote capacity building through workforce skills training as well as health, education, economic development, public infrastructure development, and participatory monitoring and evaluation of PT-FI funded projects.
+In addition, we are continuously investing in our local communities in Central Papua by implementing programs to support capacity building through the development of their skills and employability.
+While there are no Indigenous Populations within Cerro Verde's operational influence, as noted above, there have been widespread and sometimes violent political protests, including attacks on civil infrastructure and businesses throughout Peru.
+For both Cerro Verde and PT-FI Grasberg, we continue to conduct human rights training of security forces and across our workforce to respect human rights and maintain strong community programs at both operations.
+For information on the above-mentioned engagement processes and how PT-FI operates in this context, please see reference documents.
+(1) Voluntary Principles on Security and Human Rights, Annual Reports to the Plenary (2) 2022 Annual Report on Sustainability: Communities & Indigenous Peoples (3) 2022 Annual Report on Sustainability: Responsible Value Chains (4) 2021 OECD Step 5 Due Diligence Report